chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.49 =
+* VirtualPost configurations now support Sort Direction and specifying a View (in addition to a Table).
+* Log file is now removed when logging is disabled

 = 1.1.48 =
 * Trigger airpress_virtualpost_setup action even when post->AirpressCollection is empty.
 Enables complete override of empty or failed Collections/queries.